 HURRICANE SEASON IS JUNE 1 - NOVEMBER 30

 Backup Data Files – Although backups should be part of regular procedures, a separate full backup of your critical data should be performed before the office is closed in response to a hurricane threat.
 For users who store data files on a network server, your network administrator should perform the backup.
+It's best to use an Offsite Backup Service.
 It is crucial that a copy of this backup be moved to a secure location an appropriate distance away in order to avoid the possibility that a hurricane would affect both locations.

 Computer Storage – As a last step, your computer should be shut down properly and unplugged from the wall outlet.
 Do the same for the monitor and all peripherals such as printers, scanners, and speakers.
 Move the computer and peripherals away from windows and doors towards the center of the room.
 The equipment should be securely supported at least two feet from the floor and covered with plastic sheeting (i.e. trash bag).
 REMOVE YOUR MAIN SERVER AND EXTERNAL BACKUP DRIVE FROM THE BUILDING AND TAKE IT WITH YOU.